Which place is cheaper, Durham or Jacksonville?

 Both Durham and Jacksonville during the winter are popular places to visit.

 The weather in Durham can be very cold.
 In January, Jacksonville is generally much warmer than Durham.
-Temperatures in Jacksonville average around 53°F (12°C), and Durham stays around 40°F (5°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Durham fluctuates around 40°F (5°C).

 In the winter, Jacksonville often gets more sunshine than Durham.
 Jacksonville gets 191 hours of sunny skies this time of year, while Durham receives 162 hours of full sun.